brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 Young adults are not just trying AI more—they're getting more from it.
 42% of 18-25 year-olds say AI made them feel less lonely, compared to just 27% of those 46-55.
 Surprisingly, romantic openness to AI remains low across all ages (60% say "definitely not"), suggesting younger people view AI as a **practical emotional tool** rather than a replacement for human intimacy.

-**Why This Matters:** The generational divide reflects different baseline comfort with technology, stigma levels, and potentially different social support needs in an increasingly digital world.
+**Why This Matters:** The generational divide reveals something unexpected: while younger generations are 1.5x more likely to use AI for companionship and 2x more likely to have tried it, **this doesn't translate to romantic openness**—87% of 18-25 year-olds still reject AI romance.
+The pattern suggests younger people view AI as a **practical emotional tool** rather than a replacement for human intimacy.
+The higher usage among youth may reflect not just tech comfort, but less stigma and different social support needs in an increasingly isolated digital world.

 ### 2.2 Gender and Emotional AI Support: Challenging Stereotypes